ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 ::: Question
 a) What is the least number of resistors you need to make your circuit work?

 b) What is the configuration of this circuit?
+(You should include a screenshot of your circuit, but please describe it in words.)
 :::

 :::